Henry440/Remote-Shutdown-per-Telegram/README.md

 # Telegram Remote Shutdown

+This Sample Code is th demonstrate how it Possible to send Telegram Commands in a Local Networt to Communicat with Local PCs

 ## Need
 You must add a new file named configs.py.
 In this file you must add following